 .

-Sunday, February 10, 2019
+Sunday 10 February 2019

-Why do Muslims Sacrifice Animals
+Why do Muslims Sacrifice Animals on Eid al Adha

 However, for most non-Muslims, it is something strange to slaughter an animal openly and in rather a barbaric way.
-Although, the meat market around the world kill animals in machines "alive", yet slaughtering of animals as a ritual by Muslims seems to them rather harsh.
-They even question why should the animals be sacrificed in the first place.
+Although, the meat market around the world kills animals in machines "alive", yet slaughtering of animals as a ritual by Muslims seems to them rather harsh.
+They even question why the animals should be sacrificed in the first place.
 Emmanuel Kant, the 18th-century German philosopher, criticized Abraham’s blind submission not as an example to emulate but as a failure to avoid.
 Abraham should have been certain about his own moral sense, Kant argued, and suspicious about an ostensibly divine voice commanding him to do something as cruel as sacrificing his son.
 Kant wasn’t advocating defying God, necessarily, but he was empowering human reason.

+While many non-Muslims support Emmanuel's viewpoint, some stereotyped Muslims living in non-Muslim countries too often their reservation to the very concept and manner of the slaughter and sacrifice of the animals.
 Why such queries are raised because we are drifting from teachings of our faith and concentrating more on reasoning in view of modern thinking that is devoid of submission to the Divine commandments.
-To understand the why of the animal sacrifice, we must understand the philosophy and wisdom behind it.
+To understand the why of animal sacrifice, we must understand the philosophy and wisdom behind it.

 The philosophy of sacrifice displays total submission to Allah's commandment vis-a-vis any human considerations.
 When it came to accepting Divine will, Prophet Ibraheem demonstrated this spirit of submission and sacrifice to the best of his understanding.
 He chose to submit unconditionally to Allah and did not let human emotions come his way to deter him from carrying out the will of Allah.